 These are cool-season plants that do the majority of their growth from October to April and then go dormant in the hotter weather.
 The main stem is succulent and soft while smaller branches appear perpendicular to the trunk.
 Flowers are creamy white in clusters on the terminal ends of branches from February through March.

 Boojum Tree Facts

 Boojum trees are named after a mythical thing found in the work, The Hunting of the Snark, by Lewis Carroll.
 Their fantastic form resembles an upside-down carrot and groups of them create quite an astounding display as the vertical trunks snake up from the earth.

 Boojum trees are quite rare due to seed disputes and their protected wild status.
 The drought tolerant plants are perfect in the southwestern landscape and provide vertical appeal that is enhanced by thick-leaved succulents and other xeriscape plants.
 Gardeners who wish to try growing Boojum trees should have deep pockets, since purchasing even baby plants can be quite expensive.
 It is illegal to harvest wild plants.

 If you are very lucky, you can try to grow a boojum tree from seed.
 Seed germination is sporadic and the seeds themselves can be difficult to find.
 Once seeds are sown, cultivation is similar to any other succulent.

 The plants need light shade when young but can tolerate full sun when mature.
 Sandy, well-drained soil is a must with superior drainage, as the worst evil to befall a boojum tree is root rot.
 Water potted plants once per week when they are actively growing.
 During dormancy the plant can do with half its normal water needs.

 Container boojum tree care requires addendum nutrients to supplement the potting mix.
-Feed the plant in February weekly with balanced fertilizer diluted to half.
+Feed the plant in February with a balanced fertilizer diluted to half.

-Growing boojum trees isn’t difficult provided you can find one and you don’t over water or feed the plant.
+Growing boojum trees isn’t difficult provided you can find one and you don’t overwater or overfeed the plant.